A form of Real Life Writes the Plot

 - Katie Rees was stripped of her Miss Nevada USA crown in December of 2006 after racy photos surfaced of her partying topless and making out with some lady friends in a Florida night club.

 - Miss California USA 2009 Carrie Prejean invited controversy by using her Q&A session during the 2009 Miss USA pageant to declare that she believed marriage should only be between a man and a woman.
 She then found herself in the middle of another controversy several months later when modeling photos of her posing topless in panties (but not showing anything) began making the rounds of the internet.
 Despite the controversy she was allowed to keep her title, only to have it stripped for good shortly afterward for an unspecified "breach of contract" unrelated to either of those incidents.

 - Averted with Miss Brazil 2011 Priscila Machado, who earned controversy after topless pictures leaked online before the contest but still won.
 Not so much with the 2002 winner Joseane Oliveira, who was stripped of the crown after they found out she was secretly married (and then decided to be stripped of everything else for Playboy).

-- A very famous case was former Mexican Miss Sinaloa, Laura Z˙˝iga, who was arrested in 2008 alongside with her boyfriend (a member of a drug cartel) in possession of $53,000 USD and an arsenal of long weapons, she was stripped from her crown but later made a quiet comeback at modeling.
+- A very famous case is former Mexican Miss Sinaloa, Laura Zúńiga, who was arrested in 2008 alongside her boyfriend (a member of a drug cartel) in possession of $53,000 USD and an arsenal of long weapons.
+She was stripped of her crown but later made a quiet comeback in modeling.